ganelson/inform/resources/Documentation/Writing with Inform.md

 And this is because `[river sound]` was substituted with the value of the `river sound` property of each of the rooms.
 And so, as the player explores these dead ends, subtle differences will appear in their room descriptions.

+Most of the time it's very convenient not to have spell out the owner of the property, in texts like this, but ambiguity can occasionally arise.
+One case in particular is when a property name coincides with the name of a kind, and then is used by this name in a test within some text.
+For example:

+	Polish is a kind of value.
+The polishes are gleaming, stippled, and dull.
+	A thing has a polish.

+	A brass plaque is here.
+"A brass plaque on one wall is [if polish is gleaming]highly[otherwise]barely[end if] reflective."
+The plaque is dull.

+This does _not_ result in the plaque being called ```barely reflective```, as might have been expected.
+That is because the word `polish` in the test is read by Inform as a common noun (the name of a kind which refers to all forms of polish), not as a proper noun (the specific polish property which the plaque has at the moment).
+The test `if polish is gleaming` then passes, because Inform asks itself if one of the values of `polish` is `gleaming`... which of course it is.
+And so, even though the plaque is dull, the description says it is ```highly reflective```.
+So, when writing conditions about properties whose names are the same as kinds inside of text like this, it's safer to spell things out:

+	"A brass plaque on one wall is [if the polish of the plaque is gleaming]highly[otherwise]barely[end if] reflective."

 ## How Inform reads quoted text

 ^^{text substitutions: punctuation} ^^{punctuation: square brackets: text substitutions} ^^{|[ ]: text substitutions}